LuisEnriqueML1/sql_practice/Basic/Industry Carbon Emission.md

 Three columns are needed: the first is the industry, the second is the number of companies, and the third is the footprint· The data must be sorted by the last column and rounded· So far, it doesn't seem complicated, except that we need the data from the most recent year· This can be approached in two ways:

-1. The first way is to query to find the latest year and write it in a WHERE clause like WHERE year = 2019·
+1. The first way is to query to find the latest year and write it in a `WHERE` clause like `WHERE year = 2019`·
 2. The second way assumes that this query can always return the latest year whenever it is executed, without needing to write it as in the first method·

 To have a query that can contain high-quality information and is less prone to errors, the second method is chosen·